 Throughout the year, our rangers, trailhead assistants, and facilities crew maintain a network of over 75 miles of trails and historic carriage roads, along with bridges, a green-design Visitor Center and grounds, interpretive signs and information kiosks, while also providing services for 165,000 visitors, many of whom are second- or third-generation Preserve members.

 Stewardship staff have worked with the New York State Office of Parks, Recreation, and Historic Preservation to complete a state-of-the-art, GIS-based comprehensive plan and guidance manual for the restoration of the carriage road system that provides recommendations for immediate and long-term care of this practical and picturesque method of travel.
-Our rangers also help visitors safely enjoy the Preserve by repairing bridges, clearing trails, and providing search and rescue services.
+Our Rangers also help visitors safely enjoy the Preserve by providing information, orientation, and search and rescue services.
 Our Facilities team, often assisted by Rangers, is active in maintaining our infrastructure of buildings and trailheads, including wayside kiosks, signage, gates and restrooms, and also in bridge repair and trail clearing.